-Some ladies are wondering whether there are any differences between a C cup vs D cup.
-If you are a C cup can you wear a D or the other way around?
-Let’s find out by knowing the similarities and differences between a C cup and a D cup.
+Wondering whether there are any differences between a C cup and D cup?
+If you are a C cup, can you wear a D cup or vice-versa?
+Let’s look at the similarities and differences between a C cup and D cup.

-In a survey conducted by Dr. Ed among 2000 people in the UK and in the US, men and women are most satisfied with a C cup and it is their most wanted size.
-Depending on your figure, a C cup may look large and absolutely beautiful.
+C cups are one of the most common sizes in the US.
+In a survey conducted by Dr. Ed with 2000 people in the UK and the US, men and women alike are very satisfied with a C cup.
+The C cup was the most desired size in the study.